PROGRESSIAGLOBALGROUP/citizen-reports/docs/SESSION_COMPLETE_CLASS_MUNDIAL_2025-11-04.md

 ### Status: ✅ COMPLETE AND PRODUCTION READY

-**The Jantetelco platform has been transformed into a professional, government-grade civic-tech application with:**
+**The citizen-reports platform has been transformed into a professional, government-grade civic-tech application with:**

 ✨ Premium visual design across all admin interfaces
 ✨ Consistent design system ensuring maintainability